ehneilsen/rtn-012/index.rst

 As approximations of smoothly varying functions on the unit disk that show significant radial symmetry, Zernike coefficients are a promising candidate.
 Zernike polynomials form a set of orthogonal basis functions on the unit disk.
-This use of Zernike polynomials is directly analogous to simple Fourier-transform based lossy image compression techniques, but is more naturally applied to the unit disk, and particulary suitable for functions with rotational symmetry.
+This use of Zernike polynomials is directly analogous to simple Fourier-transform based lossy image compression techniques, but is more naturally applied to the unit disk, and particularly suitable for functions with rotational symmetry.
 In the simplest applications, the transform can be truncated to include only lower order terms.
 Such a truncation has the effect of blurring the image.
 In more sophisticated applications, terms near zero can be set to zero and the result compressed.
 The same approaches can be applied using the Zernike transform as well.
 Because the "image" being compressed is smoothly varying, only a simple truncation is explored her ( although the more sophisticated approach may be useful).

-There are several convertions for indexing and normalizing Zernike polynomials.
-Those used here are from FIXME Thebos 2002:
+There are several conventions for indexing and normalizing Zernike polynomials.
+Those used here are from :cite:`thibos_standards_2002`:

 .. math::
    Z^{m}_n(\rho,\phi) = \begin{cases}